 You can also change the controls for driving vehicles in the game, of which there are a number of options.

 The gameplay is surprisingly good and smooth, although there's an advantage for those with bigger displays and more powerful phones.
-There are three graphics settings you can use and the game will automatically select one.
+There are a number of graphics settings you can use and the game will automatically select one.
 It's advisable to close down everything else, turn up the brightness and volume for the best experience.

 How much does PUBG Mobile cost?